learnforpractice/pscdk-book/docs/prelude.md

 ## What is a Python Smart Contract

 A Python smart contract is code written in Python that can be executed on the blockchain.
-In the case of the EOS network, Python smart contract code is compiled into a binary file called WebAssembly, which can be published to the blockchain and executed, achieving a certain operation effect.
+In the case of the EOS network, Python smart contract code is compiled into a WebAssembly binary file, which can be published to the blockchain and executed, achieving a certain operation effect.

 ## What is EOS